 If the twine needle yoke is not in its home position as shown, perform the following:

-Using the ICM, navigate to the FUNCTIONS screen and press the button to scroll to "Knotters".
-Use the a arrows to activate the knotter in the appropriate direction.
+1. Using the ICM, navigate to the FUNCTIONS screen and press the button.
+Enter code: 1889 and use the UP/DOWN arrow buttons to navigate to Knotter and press the OK button.